-SC217HD+-R1K28B chassis includes two control panels on the handles of the chassis.
-Each control panel on the SuperServer 2028TP-DC0R/DC0TR/DC0FR provides you with system monitoring and control for one server node.
+SC217 models include four front panels on the handles of the chassis which control each of the systems.
+Each control panel on the 2028TP-DECR/DECTR/DECFR server provides you with system monitoring and control for one server node.
 LEDs indicate system power, HDD activity, network activity, system overheat and power supply failure.
-A main power button and a system reset button are also included.
+A main power ON/OFF button is also included.